17 Secret Recipes That Were Just Released for the First Time

 Disney’s assorted delights

-Since it will probably be a long while until families can visit any of the Mouse’s houses, the gastronomic geniuses behind some of the signature eats found throughout Disney’s many amusement parks have gone viral in a new Disney Parks blog series to turn fan kitchens into the happiest places on Earth.
-Sometimes you just really need a fix, and Disney has provided several, including one for the ubiquitous churro and another for classic Mickey Mouse–shaped beignets.
-You can Disney-fy your kitchen even further by cooking with Le Creuset’s five-piece logo stoneware set, Minnie Mouse mixing bowls, or a Pixar-character slow cooker.
+The gastronomic geniuses behind some of the signature eats found throughout Disney’s many amusement parks have gone viral in a Disney Parks blog series to turn fan kitchens into the happiest places on Earth.
+Sometimes you just really need a fix, and Disney has provided several, including one for the classic Mickey Mouse–shaped beignets.
+You can Disney-fy your kitchen even further by using a Mickey charcuterie set or a Disney-themed slow cooker.

 But wait—there’s more!
 Disney also released the following recipes to create further magic in your mouth: